vpc-ccg/circminer/README.md

 |5     |string|Type of circRNA                                                          |
 |6     |string|Read names of the supproting back-splice junction reads (comma-separated)|

 The mapping results are stored in .pam files.
-If the scan level parameter (`-s, --scan_lev`) is set to 2 while running the tool, the mapping with the smallest error and soft-clip values is reported.
+If the scan level parameter (`-s, --scan-lev`) is set to 2 while running the tool, the mapping with the smallest error and soft-clip values is reported.

 ## Contact & Support